tebelorg/RPA-Python/README.md

 ---

 See [sample Python script](https://github.com/tebelorg/RPA-Python/blob/master/sample.py), the [RPA Challenge solution](https://github.com/tebelorg/RPA-Python/issues/120#issuecomment-610518196), and [RedMart groceries example](https://github.com/tebelorg/RPA-Python/issues/24).
+To send a Telegram app notification, [simply look up @rpapybot](https://github.com/tebelorg/RPA-Python/issues/281#issue-942803794) to allow receiving messages.
 To automate Chrome browser invisibly, use [headless mode](https://github.com/tebelorg/RPA-Python#core-functions).
 To run 20-30X faster, without normal UI interaction delays, [see this hack](https://github.com/tebelorg/RPA-Python/issues/120#issuecomment-610532082).

 You can even run on your phone browser [using this Colab notebook](https://colab.research.google.com/drive/13bQO6G_hzE1teX35a3NZ4T5K-ICFFdB5?usp=sharing) (eg datascraping in headless mode).
 This RPA package has [enterprise security](https://github.com/kelaberetiv/TagUI/blob/master/README.md#enterprise-security-by-design) by design and you can install, update and use it [without the internet](https://github.com/tebelorg/RPA-Python#core-functions).
 You can fully [control error handling](https://github.com/tebelorg/RPA-Python/issues/269) if you wish to, eg snapshot of missing element or posting to custom API endpoint.